Mr-Wood-CS/National-5-Computing-Science-Markdown-Files/docs/SI/07-Pre-defined-Functions.md

 	```

 You could also use len() to ask the user to enter a password, and tell them whether their password is long enough:

-# Ask the user to enter a password
-passwd = input("Please enter your password")

-# The password must be at least 6 characters long
-if len(passwd) > 6:
-    print("Your password is long enough")
-else:
-    print("Your password is NOT long enough")
 !!! example

 	```python linenums="1"